 Employees who are responsible for classroom instructional materials and services are reminded that CCSD Regulation 6150, Instructional Materials, provides specific guidelines for the selection of instructional materials for classroom use.
 Administrative, licensed, and support professional employees should refer to this regulation and seek assistance from a supervising administrator if there is a question or concern.
-This regulation specifically addresses the selection of supplemental textbooks and procedures for using electronic media, copyrighted information, and public broadcast programs.
+This regulation also specifically addresses the selection of supplemental textbooks and procedures for school library resources and electronic media.